calgacus/TlkEdit-EE/README.md

 [INFO] ------------------------------------------------------------------------
 [INFO] Building TlkEdit-EE 1.0-SNAPSHOT
 [INFO] ------------------------------------------------------------------------
-[WARNING] The POM for tlkedit:swingx:jar:unknown is missing, no dependency information available [WARNING] The POM for tlkedit:jmyspell:jar:1.0.0-beta1 is missing, no dependency information available [INFO] ------------------------------------------------------------------------ [INFO] BUILD FAILURE
+[WARNING] The POM for tlkedit:jmyspell:jar:1.0.0-beta1 is missing, no dependency information available [INFO] ------------------------------------------------------------------------ [INFO] BUILD FAILURE